darshankharbikar/linux-validation-for-HPC/README.md

 # linux-validation-for-HPC
 - For a **High-Performance Computing (HPC)** project, Linux validation is the process of verifying that the Linux operating system, kernel, drivers, firmware, and hardware platform function correctly, reliably, securely, and with maximum performance under HPC workloads.
-- Since you have an embedded/Linux background, many concepts (kernel, drivers, interrupts, memory management) directly apply, but the emphasis shifts toward **performance, scalability, and stability** rather than resource-constrained systems.
+- Since I have an embedded/Linux background, many concepts (kernel, drivers, interrupts, memory management) directly apply, but the emphasis shifts toward **performance, scalability, and stability** rather than resource-constrained systems.

 ---